aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-styles/_index.md

 ﻿---
-title: Working with Styles – Aspose.Words for Java
+title: Working with Styles in Java
 articleTitle: Working with Styles
 linktitle: Working with Styles
 description: "Enhanced Microsoft Word formatting features, working with styles using Aspose.Words for Java."